What’s The Sensory Care That You Need?

 Create a sensory emergency plan for when you get extremely sensory overloaded.
 Having a sensory emergency plan creates safety by giving you a very clear protocol of what to do when you’re in a sensory emergency.

 Use the Sensory Support Sandwich method where you’re going to be in sensory not ideal environments.
 It consists of sensory regulating and resourcing before the activity, using tools and accommodations during the activity/not ideal environment and finally recovering from the activity with sensory soothers and regulation.
-This method was inspired by Proactive Regulation which is a term coined by Autism Wellbeing.
+This method is inspired by Proactive Regulation which is a term coined by Autism Wellbeing.
+Please see resources section below for more information on this term.

 Exploring ways you can make an environment or activity even 2% more sensory accessible.
 Sometimes there are things that are not sensory ideal but that we have to go to-such as the dentist or perhaps a work event.
 It can be helpful to think about how you might make that environment 2% more accessible and supportive.
 Can you advocate for your needs?
 Use sensory aids?
 Bring a sensory soother?